-(Slide 4) In 1989, a more humble group of scientists met in Washington to explore the uncomfortable question as to what the prospects were for other serious disease epidemics to occur.8 One especially disturbing scenario was raised, specifically what if HIV had acquired a gene which permitted transmission by aerosol, as influenza for example.
-Given the fact that the average time from initial infection to AIDS is ten years, an unprecedented incubation period for an infectious disease, those cases of AIDS first identified in June 1981 might have been but the first symptomatic victims of a massive pandemic which, by then, might well have already infected millions.
-As the HIV epidemic has made all too apparent, our basic understanding of microbes and pathogenesis is nowhere near adequate to be able to develop quickly either therapeutic or preventive measures in the face of a challenge, however much money is provided.
+In 1989, a more humble group of scientists met in Washington to explore the uncomfortable question as to what the prospects were for other serious disease epidemics to occur.
+One especially disturbing scenario was raised, specifically what if HIV had acquired a gene which permitted transmission by aerosol, as influenza for example.
+If that were so, and, given the fact that the average time from initial infection to AIDS is perhaps ten years, a hitherto unprecedented incubation period for an infectious disease, those cases of AIDS first identified in June 1981 might well have been the first symptomatic victims of a massive pandemic which, by then, might well have already infected millions.
+As the HIV epidemic has made all too apparent, our basic understanding of microbes and pathogenesis is still inadequate to develop quickly either therapeutic or preventive measures in the face of a challenge, however much money is provided.

 The microbial world with its countless species multiplies at astronomical rates, each species continually mutating, adapting, changing to assure its own survival.
-Thus, it seems reasonable to expect that from time to time, there will arise mutant forms, some highly lethal to man, with a capacity to grow and to spread readily.
-Of special concern are the viruses, given their need to become entangled with the genetic and metabolic machinery of host cells in order to replicate.
+Thus, it seems reasonable to expect that from time to time, there will arise mutant forms, some highly lethal to man and some with a capacity to grow and to spread readily.
+Of special concern are the viruses, given their need to become entangled with the substance of host cells in order to replicate.

-At that 1989 meeting, it was clear that the scenario of some sort of "Andromedalike strain" catastrophe could not be dismissed out of hand.
+At that 1989 meeting, it was clear that the scenario of some sort of "Andromeda-like strain" catastrophe could not be dismissed out of hand.
 An in-depth review of the problem seemed indicated and thus it was decided to ask a Committee of the Institute of Medicine of the National Academy of Sciences to explore these questions at greater length.
-A two-year study followed and in 1992, the Committee's report was published.1 (SLIDE 5) It basically endorsed the concerns of the original meeting and identified as emergent problems, 27 viruses, 17 bacteria and 10 protozoans and helminths.
-The Committee offered a number of important recommendations with regard to improving disease surveillance globally and for strengthening the basic infrastructure for infectious disease training and research.
+A two-year study followed and in 1992, the Committee's report was published.1 It basically endorsed the concerns of the original meeting and identified as emergent problems, 27 viruses, 17 bacteria and 10 protozoans and helminths.
+The committee offered a number of important recommendations with regard to improving disease surveillance globally and for strengthening the basic infrastructure for infectious disease training and research.

-Since 1992, unusually large numbers of new and emergent infections have continued to appear and some of these (such as canine parvovirus) have been able to spread rapidly and widely throughout large populations and across national borders;9 some of these (such as Ebola) are associated with high case-fatality rates10 and some (such as bovine spongiform encephalitis) may behave like HIV, exhibiting a very long latent incubation period before becoming symptomatic and thereby detectable.5
+Since 1992, unusually large numbers of new and emergent infections have continued to appear and some of these (such as canine parvovirus) have been able to spread rapidly and widely throughout large populations and across national borders; some of these (such as Ebola) are associated with case-fatality rates of over 80% and some (such as bovine spongioform encephalitis) may behave like HIV, exhibiting a very long latent incubation period before becoming symptomatic and thereby detectable.